AEADataEditor/replication-template-development/REPLICATION.md

 4. Ran code as per README, but the third step did not work.
 5. Made changes to the way the third step is run to get it to work.

-Computing Environment
+Computing Environment of the Replicator
 ---------------------
 > INSTRUCTIONS: This might be automated, for now, please fill in manually.
 Remove examples that are not relevant, adjust examples to fit special circumstances.
-Some of this is available from the standard log output in Stata.
-These can be found by right-clicking on "My PC" (for a PC), "About this Mac" (for a Mac), and a combination of "free -g" and "cat /proc/cpuinfo" on Linux.
+Some of this is available from the standard log output in Stata or R. Some frequently used details are below.
+Some of these details can be found as follows:
+> - (Windows) by right-clicking on "My PC"
+> - (Mac) Apple-menu > "About this Mac"
+> - (Linux) see code in `tools/linux-system-info.sh`

-- Mac Laptop, 8 GB of memory
+- Mac Laptop, MacOS 10.14.6, 8 GB of memory
 - CISER Shared Windows Server 2016, 256GB, Intel Xeon E5-4669 v3 @ 2.10Ghz (3 processors)
 - CISER Virtual Windows Server 2016, 16GB, Intel Haswell 2.19 Ghz (2 processors)
 - BioHPC Linux server, Centos 7.6, 64 cores; 1024GB RAM;